gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/deploying-your-apps.md

 pieces fit together.
 Start with this simple app, and then, when you're ready, start adopting the more advanced practices from [aws-sample-app](https://github.com/gruntwork-io/aws-sample-app/).

-## The App
+## Deploying another app

-For this guide, we'll use a simple Node.js app as an example, but the same principles can be applied to any app:
+For this guide, we'll use a simple Node.js app as an example, but the same principles can be applied to any app.
+Below is a classic, "Hello World" starter app that listens for requests on port `8080`.
+For this example walkthrough, save this file as `server.js`.

 ```js title="server.js"
 const express = require("express")